tomekskuta/profesor-rafal-wilczur/README.md

 To create feature (works if user mention `@Profesor Rafał Wilczur` on Slack private channel):

 - Create file in `src/mentionFeatures` - you can copy `src/mentionFeatures/_template.ts` for easy start.
-- `question` is a string or array of strings.
+- `question` (optional if use matcher) is a string or array of strings.
 It's a list of possible messages which will trigger your feature.
 It's good to add few options for easier usage, for example additional ones without polish letters (`['pomóż', 'pomoz']`).
 Question coming from Slack is lowercased so Profesor is case insensitive for the users.
 Please write all your questions in lowercase.
 - `middleware` is an async function which is triggered if user type one of your questions on slack after mentioning Profesor. it's good to end it with function `await say('Your answer or something')`.
 - `matcher` (optional) is a function you can create if you need custom matching pattern (for example when the feature includes dynamic parameters).
 - if your mention feature is ready you need to import and add it to the array in `src/mentionFeatures/index.ts`.
 Then it will be alive.